The Apprentice – Let the boardroom battle commence!

-- Bafta award-winning business series The Apprentice is now on its fifth run after four previous successful series.
-Since first airing in 2005, The Apprentice regularly draws in over eight million viewers and, last year, over 10 million viewers tuned in to see Lee McQueen become Sir Alan Sugar's fourth apprentice.
+- BAFTA Award-winning business series The Apprentice is now on its fourth run after three previous successful series.
+Since first airing in 2005, The Apprentice regularly draws in over 6 million viewers and was last year promoted to a primetime slot on BBC One.
+A record number of viewers tuned in to see Simon Ambrose become Sir Alan Sugar's third apprentice.

 Sir Alan Sugar

-- He became Chairman of Tottenham Hotspur FC in 1991 and, up until last year, he was their biggest single shareholder.
-In July 2007, Sugar sold his Amstrad empire to Sky.
-Sugar's other companies include AMSAIR, which offers business and executive jets to a number of high profile clients around the world, AMSPROP, a property investment firm and VIGLEN, a manufacturer specialising in computers, networks and solutions.
+- He became Chairman of Tottenham Hotspur FC in 1991 and up until last year he was their biggest single shareholder.
+In July 2007, Sir Alan sold his Amstrad empire to Sky but remains Chairman.
+Sir Alan's sister companies Amsair, which offers business and executive jets to a number of high profile clients around the world, and Amsprop, an investment firm which he owns with his son Daniel, keeps Sir Alan in the business world and The Apprentice keeps him in the public eye.

 - In 2000, Sir Alan was knighted for his services to business and he holds two honorary Doctorates of Science degrees, awarded by City University and Brunel University respectively.

-- He is a philanthropist for a number of charities including Great Ormond Street Hospital and Jewish Care.
-He has now been recruited to the government's Business Council for Britain where he is an advisor to Gordon Brown on issues affecting enterprise, business and the long term productivity and competitiveness of the economy.
-He is currently working with the Rt Hon Ed Balls MP, Secretary of State for Children, Schools and Families, and the Rt Hon John Denham MP, Secretary of State for Innovation, Universities and Skills, to front a campaign promoting the benefits of apprenticeships.
+- Sir Alan is a philanthropist for a number of charities including Great Ormond Street Hospital and Jewish Care.
+He has now been recruited to the government's Business Council for Britain where he is an advisor to Gordon Brown on issues affecting enterprise, business and the long-term productivity and competitiveness of the economy.

 What happened to previous winners?

-- Series three champ Simon Ambrose continues to work for AMSPROP, the real estate division of Sir Alan's group of companies, where he is working towards becoming a qualified Chartered Surveyor and developing a hotel and golf course near Stansted Airport.
-Simon has relaunched www.amsprop.com – a one-stop shop giving customers instant access to all of AMSPROP's portfolio.
+- Simon Ambrose, series three champ, continues to work for Amsprop, the real estate division of Sir Alan's group of companies, where he is working towards becoming a qualified Chartered Surveyor and developing a hotel and golf course near Stansted Airport.
+Simon has relaunched www.amsprop.com – a one-stop shop giving customers instant access to all of Amsprop's portfolio.
 This is currently a unique proposition in the property industry.

-- Series one winner, Tim Campbell, worked for Amstrad's health and beauty division for two years before he stepped down to set up the Bright Ideas Trust, an initiative to give young entrepreneurs a chance to set up a business with equity funding and advice.
+- Tim Campbell, series one winner, worked for Amstrad's health and beauty division for two years before he stepped down to set up the Bright Ideas Trust, an initiative to give young entrepreneurs a chance to set up a business with equity funding and advice.

 - Michelle Dewberry, series two winner, completed 12 months at Amstrad and now runs a successful business consultancy.

-- From series two, Karen Bremner, who quit her job as a high profile lawyer to take part, now runs a successful ladies boutique – Broughty Ferry – for which she recently won a Young Entrepreneurial Company of the Year award.
-Series two runner up Ruth Badger now owns two businesses, Ruth Badger Consultancy, which specialises in company rescue, trouble shooting and recruitment, and North West Money, which helps provide finance for homeowners.
-In addition to this, Ruth has her own TV series on Sky One, Badger Or Bust, and is a popular guest speaker at various business functions throughout the UK.
+- From series two, Karen Bremner, who quit her job as a high profile lawyer to take part, now runs a successful ladies boutique, Broughty Ferry, which she recently won the Young Entrepreneurial Company of the Year for.
+Series two runner-up, Ruth Badger now owns two businesses, Ruth Badger Consultancy, which specialises in company rescue, troubleshooting and recruitment, and North West Money, which helps provide finance for homeowner's.
+In addition to this, Ruth has her own TV series on Sky One, Badger Or Bust and is a popular guest speaker at various business functions throughout the UK.

 - 2007 RTS Award – Features & Factual Entertainment